 Holy Lamb Organics is 100% GOTS certified organic, OEKO-TEX Standards, and Green Business Certified among several others.

-Coyuchi has you covered on a number of fronts from towels, duvets, shower curtains, table cloths, even bath robes!
+Coyuchi has you covered on a number of fronts from towels, duvets, shower curtains, table cloths, and even bath robes!

 This whole process very much mimics corporate responsibility in a circular economy.
 Read this blog post for more information on what is a circular economy.

 I fell in love so much that I had to get one for my own bed.
 In orange… of course!
 They’re soft, cozy, and I love the colors!
-This is from their collection made from vintage saris.
+This is from their collection made of vintage saris.